Beyond-Notability/bn_framework/src/women-events-networks.md

 - Size of nodes reflects a person's number of event attendances.
 - Width of connecting lines reflects the number of connections between a pair.
 (NB in this particular graph very few people have more than one or two connections)
 - Node colours represent groups detected by R. I'm still experimenting a bit but most of the algorithms available seem to give very similar results.
+(It's worth looking out for people who have links to more than one group even if they don't have many links, eg Alice Edleston.)
 - Completely isolated nodes were removed from the network.

 Because labels are long and overlap, only women with at least 5 event attendances have a visible name label, but you can see all the other names on hovering.